brendacs/colludia-gatsby/src/content/posts/spotlight/2020-05-03-npckc-with-love.markdown

 tabTitle: npckc, With Love
 title: npckc, With Love
 postType: [spotlight]
-desc: "Developer spotlight: All the games by npckc have had one central theme in common: identity.
+tagline: "Developer spotlight: All the games by npckc have had one central theme in common: identity.
 They also advertise their games as LGBTQ+ friendly, and I can say for a fact they certainly are.
 As for the artwork, not only is it cute, but it is also uniquely different in each game."
-tagline: '"All the games by npckc have had one central theme in common: identity.
-They also advertise their games as LGBTQ+ friendly, and I can say for a fact they certainly are.
-As for the artwork, not only is it cute, but it is also uniquely different in each game."'
 date: 2020-05-03
 releaseDate: 2019-08-31
 image: npckc.png
 video: https://www.youtube.com/embed/wxeNgIcfylQ
 author: Emily Tang
-authorUrl: emily
 categories: ["visual novel", spotlight, story]
 tags: ["npckc", "tavern for tea", "mental health", lgbtq, identity, developer]
 ---